Whales and Their Ability to Hold Their Breath

 The Average Diving Time of a Whale

-On average, a whale can remain submerged for up to 60 minutes before needing to return to the surface for air.
+Some whale species can remain submerged for up to 60 minutes or more, although most whales surface every 5–15 minutes before needing to return to the surface for air.
 This impressive adaptation allows them to navigate the depths with extraordinary efficiency.

-Note that whales are diving while moving their body a lot, which requires much more oxygen consumption.
+Note that whales are diving while moving their bodies a lot, which requires much more oxygen consumption.

 How Whales Can Hold Their Breath For So Long